KV42: Discovery, layout, and contents

 The cartouche-shaped burial chamber contained an unfinished stone sarcophagus, the lid of which was propped up with a piece of wood.
 The tomb contained a set of well-preserved canopic jars belonging to Sentnay, the wife of Sennefer.
-A set of fragmentary jars were located, along with an alabaster offering table, both inscribed for a woman named Baketra who bore the title 'royal ornament'.
+Analysis of the remnants of the embalming balm from two of these jars housed in Museum August Kestner, Germany, identified they were composed of a complex blend of plant oils, beeswax, fat, bitumen, and Pinaceae and dammar or Pistacia resins, many of which were imported into Egypt.
+A set of fragmentary jars were located, along with an alabaster offering table, both inscribed for a woman named Baketra who bore the title "royal ornament".
 Additionally, four canopic jar lids in the form of bearded heads were found which Carter suggested belonged to Sennefer.
 An unspecified number of model vessels inscribed for both Sennefer and Sentnay were also found.
 The wood once present in the tomb had rotted, though there was evidence of sledge-style bases and wooden coffins, the ivory inlay of which "was impossible to preserve, as, on being touched, it instantly fell to pieces."
 Carter suggested that the tomb was robbed for its metal during the Twenty-second Dynasty, as the foreman found "some gold leaf and an exquisite gold inlay rosette, probably the bottom part of a menat wrenched off..." in the upper passageway.
 He also suggested that the tomb had been reentered "in comparatively late times," as antiquities were found scattered on the dry mud inside and many pottery vessels were encountered sitting on the steps outside the burial chamber.
 The small room off the burial chamber contained approximately twenty to thirty whole and broken earthenware jars, some of which were still sealed.
 Carter thought the space might contain a burial shaft as there was a dip in the floor but excavation proved this was not the case.

 Only the burial chamber was decorated.
-Part of the ceiling is covered with yellow stars on a blue background; in the rest of thebroom only the upper parts of the walls containing the dado and khekher-frieze were painted.
+Part of the ceiling is covered with yellow stars on a blue background; in the rest of the room only the upper parts of the walls containing the dado and khekher-frieze were painted.